smimram/GETCO2022/index.md

 #### 10:00--10:45 Dmitry Kozlov {#kozlov}

+In this short tutorial I will sketch the simplicial approach to theoretical distributed computing.
+Specifically, I will look at the notion of protocol complexes and open problems related to them and the standard task Weak Symmetry Breaking.

 #### 11:15--12:15 Krzysztof Ziemiański: _Higher dimensional automata: between topology and concurrency_ {#ziemianski}

 Higher dimensional automata (HDA) are precubical sets with some additional